goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 You can also override the SPNEGO server name if needed.

-You may need to configure your web browser to allow SPNEGO.
+You might need to configure your web browser to allow SPNEGO.
 Check out [our documentation](./browser.md) on how to do so.
 You can now login to authentik using SPNEGO.

 ### Custom server name